AlcAI-AnimeHaven/AlcAI-nodes/README.md

 ## Usage

-For advanced examples, import JSON workflow files from the `examples/` folder (create it if necessary).
+For advanced examples, import JSON workflow files from the `workflows/` folder.

 **Tip:** Use models like Anything V5 or anime LoRAs for better results.